wavemaker/docs/docs/apis-and-services/apis/importing-apis/import-rest.md

 - **Basic Authentication** — Uses username and password.
 - **OAuth 2.0** — Allows integration with OAuth providers.
 You can select from pre-configured providers or define new ones during REST service configuration.

 When securing REST calls, consider using **App Environment Properties** or **Server Side Properties** to store sensitive information such as API keys, tokens, or passwords.
 This ensures that sensitive values are not exposed in the UI or network calls.
+For more details refer [Secure Server Side Properties](individual-rest-endpoints/secure-server-side-properties.md).

 ---